Kingda Ka: Construction and opening

-Upon its opening, Kingda Ka became the tallest and fastest roller coaster in the world, taking both world records from Top Thrill Dragster at Cedar Point.
-Intamin designed both of the roller coasters, and the two share a similar design and layout that differs primarily by the theme and the additional hill featured on Kingda Ka.
+Upon opening, Kingda Ka became the tallest and fastest roller coaster in the world, taking both world records from Top Thrill Dragster at Cedar Point.
+Intamin designed both roller coasters, which share a similar design and layout, although Kingda Ka adds an airtime hill on the return portion of the track.
 Both rides were built by Stakotra and installed by Martin & Vleminckx.
+Kingda Ka maintained the title as the world's fastest coaster until Formula Rossa at Ferrari World opened in November 2010.

-Though Kingda Ka was popular among both the general public and roller coaster enthusiasts, its use of relatively new technology meant that Six Flags Great Adventure had to hire a dedicated maintenance team for the ride.
-Because of maintenance issues, the ride was closed for almost two months during its first season due to a mechanical failure, and it was closed for an additional three weeks at the beginning of the 2006 season.
-Kingda Ka continued to be the world's fastest coaster until Formula Rossa at Ferrari World opened in November 2010.
+Kingda Ka became popular among the general public and roller coaster enthusiasts.
+However, its use of relatively new technology meant that Six Flags Great Adventure had to hire a dedicated maintenance team for the ride.
+A mechanical failure resulted in the closing of the ride for nearly two months during its inaugural season, and it was closed for an additional three weeks at the beginning of the 2006 season.

+On clear days, riders could see the skylines of New York City and Philadelphia.

 Addition of Zumanjaro

 On August 29, 2013, Six Flags Great Adventure officially announced Zumanjaro: Drop of Doom for the 2014 season.
-The drop tower features three gondolas integrated into the existing structure of Kingda Ka which was also built by Intamin.
-Kingda Ka closed at the start of the 2014 season in order to begin construction, reopened on weekends on starting Memorial Day, and fully reopened when Zumanjaro was completed on July 4, 2014.
+The drop tower featured three gondolas integrated into the existing structure of Kingda Ka which was also built by Intamin.
+Kingda Ka closed at the start of the 2014 season in order to begin construction, reopened on weekends starting on Memorial Day, and fully reopened when Zumanjaro was completed on July 4, 2014.

-Closure and demolition
+Permanent closure and demolition

 Rumors began circulating in the summer of 2024 that Kingda Ka would be closed permanently, and that it could occur as early as the end of the 2024 season.
 Six Flags did not confirm or deny the rumors, and many enthusiasts from around the region visited the park to ride in anticipation they could be true.
 On November 14, 2024, a few days after the ride closed for the season, Six Flags Great Adventure confirmed that Kingda Ka had closed permanently and would be removed.
 In addition, the park also announced the removal of Zumanjaro, Green Lantern, the parachute drop ride, and Twister.
 Officials stated the rides were being removed to make way for future development, including a new "multi-world-record-breaking launch roller coaster" that was scheduled to debut in 2026.

 The following month on December 18, 2024, the park applied for a work permit to demolish Kingda Ka and Zumanjaro.
 A project bid notice for "demolition and controlled implosion" of the ride was sent out soon after.
 Kingda Ka's demolition was initiated on January 20, 2025, beginning with the removal of its track.
 The top hat tower remained standing until its implosion on February 28, 2025, by Controlled Demolition, Inc. That July, the front car of one of Kingda Ka's trains was donated to the National Roller Coaster Museum and Archives, following a fundraising campaign.
 On July 28, 2025, the ride's replacement was delayed beyond 2026.